 - Capture Colyton

-The 2019 Penrith LGA ClubGRANTS Category 1 funding round will open on Monday, 25 March and close on Friday 3 May 2019.
+The 2019 Penrith LGA ClubGRANTS Category 1 funding round opened on Monday, 25 March and closed on Friday 3 May 2019.

 Category 1 ClubGRANTS is a community development funding program sponsored by local Registered Clubs and coordinated by Penrith City Council.
 This scheme enables registered clubs with an annual gaming machine revenue exceeding $1 million to apply 1.85% of their gaming machine revenue to specific community development and support projects.

-The local Registered Clubs that participate in the Penrith Category 1 ClubGRANTS program are:
+The local Registered Clubs that participated in the Penrith Category 1 ClubGRANTS program are:

 - Club Paceway